Is Green Logo Right for Your Brand?

 Smaller designs, like brand logos, are usually placed around the chest area.
 You can position your design on the right, left, or center.
-But try to keep it under 5" x 5".
-The best size for a logo print is about 3.5" x 3.5" for an adult’s t-shirt.
+But try to keep it under 5 x 5 inches.
+The best size for a logo print is about 3.5 x 3.5 inches for an adult’s t-shirt.

 Small designs also look great on the locker patch area and the sleeves.
-The sleeves give you less room to work with, so keep your design under 3.5 x 3.5 inches.
+The sleeves give you less room to work with, so keep your design not larger than 3.5 x 3.5 inches.

 The bottom of a t-shirt is a smart choice for medium-sized imprints.
 Whether you pick the right side or the left, the recommended size is about 5 x 6 inches.

 Other factors that play an important role in good-quality t-shirt prints are the shirt fabric, printing method, and so on.
 Don’t overlook them to make sure you avoid unpleasant surprises.
 You can experiment with different types of t-shirt mockups to see what works best for your design.